Abd al-Rahman al-Kawakibi: Ideas

 Al-Kawakibi believed that there were a few reasons beyond the Ottoman's influence for the decline of Muslims at the time period.
 He believed that imitation (taqlid) caused the Muslims to be stagnant when it came to their religion and other forms of knowledge.
-Instead, of continuously trying to interpret the Quran and hadiths, Muslims relied on interpretations from centuries ago.
+Instead of continuously trying to interpret the Quran and hadiths, Muslims relied on interpretations from centuries ago.
 Other reasons for the decline of Muslims were he believed, that Muslims abandoned Islamic values and relied on superstitions, and also that they disregarded science and, by extension, were not able to keep up with modern society.
 However, Al-Kawakibi noted that the tyrannical nature of regimes was the root cause of the struggle of Arabs.
-The Ottomans prohibiting Arabs from education and imposing foreign rules, established in Istanbul, on Arabs under the control of the Ottoman empire only elevated the position of the Turks and kept the other Muslims, especially Arabs in the dark.
+The Ottomans prohibiting Arabs from education and imposing foreign rules, established in Istanbul, on Arabs under the control of the Ottoman Empire only elevated the position of the Turks and kept the other Muslims, especially Arabs in the dark.
 He believed that religion was used as an excuse by the Ottomans to unfairly rule over Arabs and other Muslims without understanding the cultural and local customs.

 Al-Kawakibi additionally believed that Mecca should be the capital of the Islamic world, not Istanbul.
 He was a proponent of historical Arab exceptionalism as the founding location of Islam.
-He believed that the rightful Caliph should come from the Quraysh tribe as Prophet Muhammad did.
-His book Umm Al Qura (The Mother of Villages) reflects these ideas.
+He believed that the rightful Caliph should come from the Quraysh tribe as Muhammad did.
+His book Umm al-Qura (The Mother of Villages) reflects these ideas.
 His book contained a fictional story of an Islamic conference taking place in Mecca, thus illustrating the importance of Mecca to the Islamic world.

 Criticism

 Al-Kawakibi's ideas were controversial to some.
 His critics alleged that he was a proponent of socialism.
 According to author Charles Tripp, the idea of “Islamic socialism” was advocated by Al-Kawakibi.
 Islamic socialism is the belief that the Quran permits redistribution of wealth, although that point is disputed by many Muslim scholars.
-Another common criticism was that Al-Kawakibi disregarded Islam as the focal point of one's life and marginalized the religion because he believed that Caliphs should have no real political power, but be a spiritual guide.
-However, that criticism seems to have been unfounded, as Al-Kawakibi was, in writing and action, a very religious man.